laboratory10/auro_overview/README.md

 ## Section 1: Project Overview

 Welcome to AURO! ***This repository is a public README for the private AURO repository which contains the full source code.
-If you would like full access to the AURO source code email laboratory0010@gmail.com.*** The <a href="https://github.com/laboratory10/auro">AURO</a> repository houses the Flight Software source code for an avionics platform that has a small form factor and can fit into a large model rocket kit.
+If you would like full access to the AURO source code email laboratory0010@gmail.com.*** The <a href="https://github.com/laboratory10/auro">AURO</a> repository houses the Flight Software source code for an avionics platform that has a small form factor and can fit into an amateur rocket kit.
 While the focus of this project is the Flight Software for the avionics, you will also find source code for ground support equipment, design documentation, and log files from flights.

-Before we go too far, I should cover my motivation for this project so many of the architecture decisions make more sense.
+Before going further, I would like to cover my motivation for this project so many of the architecture decisions make more sense.
 I am interested in developing a system that allows me to challenge and showcase my capabilities as a Flight Software Engineer.
 While the term Embedded Software Engineer is used more broadly across different industries, I am using the term `Flight Software` (FSW) throughout to signal that the expectation for autonomy and fault tolerance of this code should be on par with design principles used in spaceflight applications.

 ### Section 1.1: Mission System Architecture
 This project is made up of four distinct systems.
-When referred all together, the term `Mission System` is used.
+When referred to all together, the term `Mission System` is used.
 At an individual system level, there is `AURO` or the `Flight System`, the `Launch Station`, the `Base Station`, and the `Ground System`.
 Sometimes, the final three are jointly referred to as the `Ground Segment`.
 1. AURO (/auro/auro_flight/)
     - The flight vehicle and where much of the development effort is focused.
-The 3D printed Avionics Bay that accompanines AURO can fit into 76mm diameter rocket kits.
+The 3D printed Avionics Bay that accompanies AURO can fit into 76mm diameter rocket kits.
-    - Hardware consists of:
+    - The hardware consists of:
         - 3.7v 500mAh Lithium Ion Polymer Battery
         - Flight Computer: ATSAMD21G18 ARM Cortex M0 processor
         - Micro SD storage flight logger